CorrelateVisuals/OpenCL_Kernels/README.md

-# OpenCL methods
+# OpenCL kernels
- A collection of OpenCL methods.
+ A collection of OpenCL kernels.